Skip to content

 The Good Shopping Guide’s latest research into the coffee shops reveals that some of the UK’s leading coffee shop brands are continuing to underperform on animal welfare standards.

 For instance, the Business Benchmark on Farm Animal Welfare (BBFAW) gave Starbucks a tier 5 grade for poor animal welfare standards for 9 consecutive years!
-Starbucks, Tim Hortons, Costa and Pret a Manger have all received a bottom rating under our Animal Welfare criteria.
+Starbucks, Tim Hortons, Costa and Pret A Manger have all received a bottom rating under our Animal Welfare criteria.
 We recommend avoiding these brands if you are concerned about buying from companies that treat animals cruelly.

 The good news